satyamtiwari98/OTP_Generator/README.md

-# React + Vite
+# OTP Generator App with React

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+This is a simple OTP (One-Time Password) generator application built with React.

+## Features

+- Generate one-time passwords for authentication purposes
+- Copy generated OTPs to the clipboard
+- Customize OTP length and expiration time

+## Technologies Used

+- React: Frontend library for building user interfaces
+- React Hooks: Feature that allows using state and other React features without writing a class
+- Clipboard.js: Library for copying text to the clipboard
+- UUID: Library for generating unique identifiers